Grades 7 to 12, age usually between 12 and 17 when starting

 English (one English course per year is mandatory);

 Some reading, writing and communication skills are needed to take regular English courses.
 Otherwise, the student may take an English course for beginners.

 Lodging (2 options)

 Option A: Stay with a member of the student’s family who is at least 25 years of age, is a Canadian citizen or permanent resident and an appointed custodian, acting in place of a parent during the student’s stay. (requires a notarized agreement) The school board must approve this option on a case-by-case basis.

-Option B: Stay with a Canada Homestay Network (trusted school board partner) host family.
-In this case, Canada Homestay Network acts as custodian (requires a notarized agreement).
+Option B: Stay with MLI Homestay (trusted school board partner) host family.
+In this case, MLI Homestay acts as custodian (requires a notarized agreement).

 June 30, for programs that begin at the end of August

 December 15, for programs that start at the beginning of February